 About Anne Pollock

-Anne Pollock is an Assistant Professor of Science, Technology & Culture in the School of Literature, Media, and Communication at Georgia Tech.
+Anne Pollock is an Associate Professor of Science, Technology & Culture in the School of Literature, Media, and Communication at Georgia Tech.
 She is also the coordinator of the Graduate Certificate in STS.

-Her new book, Medicating Race: Heart Disease and Durable Preoccupations with Difference, tracks the intersecting discourses of race, pharmaceuticals, and cardiovascular disease in the United States from the founding of cardiology to the controversial approval of BiDil for heart failure in “self-identified black patients.”
+Her book, Medicating Race: Heart Disease and Durable Preoccupations with Difference, tracks the intersecting discourses of race, pharmaceuticals, and cardiovascular disease in the United States from the founding of cardiology to the controversial approval of BiDil for heart failure in “self-identified black patients.”
 She is also engaged in ongoing projects in three areas: feminism and heart disease; American health disparities and citizenship claims; and drug discovery efforts by and for the Global South (specifically South Africa).

 Medicating Race: Heart Disease and Durable Preoccupations with Difference, Durham and London: Duke University Press, 2012.